Automattic/jetpack/docs/development-environment.md

 We strongly recommend that you install tools to review your code in your IDE.
 It will make it easier for you to notice any missing documentation or coding standards you should respect.
 Most IDEs display warnings and notices inside the editor, making it even easier.

 - Jetpack's custom Code Sniffer ruleset is located at `./projects/packages/codesniffer/Jetpack/ruleset.xml`.
-You can use this path to set up Jetpack's custom ruleset in your IDE.
+Depending on your IDE, you can use this path or you may need to use `.phpcs.xml.dist` in the monorepo root.
 - For JavaScript, we recommend installing ESLint.
 Most IDEs come with an ESLint plugin that you can use.
 Jetpack includes a `.eslintrc.js` file that defines our coding standards.

 ## Linting